themi/magrav/hat-pack/03-coils-production.md

 4 | Gravitic | 5 | 18 | 9
 4 | Magnetic | n/a | straight | n/a

+* Outer Magnetical
+  - outside coil to convey energy to the postive termal
+* Outer plasma feedback
+  - outside coil to push plasma back on itself
+* inner (gravitaional) receives energy from the negative terminal
+  - composed (in order from inside to out) of: 1. copper wire, 2. plastice insulation, 3. baking paper coated with aluminium GANS.

 #### Nano-coating